jamesrcutmore/Quiz-game1/README.md

 ### **Content**

-Throughout the process of doing this project I have done a lot of searching and learning.
-The codes that are copied and pasted have been marked as a comment in the relevant files.
-All the rest of the codes are written by myself after learning from resources.
-The resources and the links I used to learn each concepts are the following:
+Throughout the process of doing this project I have done a lot from searching and investigating.
+All resources are referenced in the credits and the codes section below.

  # Codes